 You'll find a complete class that is just right for you at Watershed Wellness' yoga studio in Astoria.
 And you really cannot beat the view looking out over the mighty Columbia River.

-To encourage you to come try out yoga with Amanda or pilates with Jill, we're offering an ongoing intro special
+To encourage you to come try out our yoga classes we're offering an ongoing intro special

 Try all our classes with the intro special – 2 weeks of unlimited classes for only $20.
 This will allow you to experience all the teachers' unique styles as well as experimenting with different days and times to ensure that your yoga practice gets off on the right foot.